 I discussed the various Bryant models with the Green Heating & Cooling, Inc. sales rep, researched the equipment specifications and asked for a quote on Evolution system.
 The Trane sales rep. said he would quote three systems for a variety of budgets and features.

-The Bryant Evolution vs Trane quotes including the ductwork upgrades are summarized in the following table (dated May 2017).
-Click here for the full size table:
+The Bryant Evolution vs Trane quotes including the ductwork upgrades are summarized in the following table (created May 2017):

 Central AC Replacement Cost